ralfit0/mpf-docs/docs/shows/file_shows.md

 * Show names are "machine-wide" within MPF.
 This means that if you have two different shows with the same name in different locations, MPF will get confused.
-* Valid characters for show names are z-x, 0-9, and the underscore.
+* Valid characters for show names are a-z, 0-9, and the underscore.
     Python objects cannot contain dashes in their names, meaning your show file names cannot include dashes.